datafolklabs/cement/doc/source/dev/plugins.rst

 Application Plugins
 ===================

-Cement defines a plugin interface called :ref:`IPlugin <cement2.core.plugin>`, as well as the default :ref:`CementPluginHandler <cement2.ext.ext_plugin>` that implements the interface.
+Cement defines a plugin interface called :ref:`IPlugin <cement.core.plugin>`, as well as the default :ref:`CementPluginHandler <cement.ext.ext_plugin>` that implements the interface.

 Please note that there may be other handler's that implement the IPlugin interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

-The following output handlers are included and maintained with Cement2:
+The following output handlers are included and maintained with Cement:

-    * :ref:`CementPluginHandler <cement2.ext.ext_plugin>`
+    * :ref:`CementPluginHandler <cement.ext.ext_plugin>`

-Please reference the :ref:`IPlugin <cement2.core.plugin>` interface
+Please reference the :ref:`IPlugin <cement.core.plugin>` interface
 documentation for writing your own plugin handler.

 Plugin Configuration Settings